topheman/webassembly-component-model-experiments/README.md

 - generate types from the [wit](./wit) files using the [jco](https://github.com/bytecodealliance/jco) tool
 - build the plugins from rust to wasm (so that you don't have to do it manually)
 - build the repl-logic-guest from rust to wasm (so that you don't have to do it manually)
-- copy the wasm files in `target/wasm32-wasip1/release` to the `packages/web-host/src/wasm/generated` directory
+- copy the wasm files in `target/wasm32-wasip1/release` to the `packages/web-host/public/plugins` directory (to make them available via http for the `cli-host`)
 - transpile the wasm files to javascript using the [jco](https://github.com/bytecodealliance/jco) tool into `packages/web-host/src/wasm/generated/*/transpiled` (this is the glue code wrapping the wasm files which is needed to interact with in the browser or node)
 - start the vite dev server